alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-fate-of-non-muslim-childrens.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The fate of the children of the disbelievers"
 hijri: Safar 24, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6542-8"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [ahl-fatrah, non-muslim]
-summary: "The preponderant view is that Allah will test them with some commands on the Day of Resurrection; whoever is obedient on that day will enter Jannah (Paradise) and whoever disobeys will enter Hell."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 6542-8
+summary: The preponderant view is that Allah will test them with some commands on the Day of Resurrection; whoever is obedient on that day will enter Jannah (Paradise) and whoever disobeys will enter Hell.
+title: The fate of the children of the disbelievers
 ---

 Question: